-Description: If this is set to yes, the system force is measured along a vector field (see equation (24) in section 9.3.1) that only involves atoms of main.
+Description: If this is set to yes, the system force is measured along a vector field (see equation (25) in section 9.3.1) that only involves atoms of main.
 This option is only useful for ABF, or custom biases that compute system forces.
 See section 9.3.1 for details.

 This component returns a number (in Å) whose range is determined by the chosen boundary conditions.
-For instance, if the z axis is used in a simulation with periodic boundaries, the returned value ranges between $-b_z/2$ and $b_z/2$ , where $b_z$ is the box length along z.
+For instance, if the z axis is used in a simulation with periodic boundaries, the returned value ranges between $-b_z/2$ and $b_z/2$, where b_z is the box length along z (this behavior is disabled if forceNoPBC is set).

-Component distanceXY: projection of a distance on a plane.
-The distanceXY {...} block defines a distance projected on a plane, and accepts the same options as distanceZ, i.e. main, ref, either ref2 or axis, and oneSiteSystemForce.
+Component distanceXY: modulus of the projection of a distance vector on a plane.
+The distanceXY {...} block defines a distance projected on a plane, and accepts the same keywords as distanceZ, i.e. main, ref, either ref2 or axis, and oneSiteSystemForce.
 It returns the norm of the projection of the distance vector between main and ref onto the plane orthogonal to the axis.
 The axis is defined using the axis parameter or as the vector joining ref and ref2 (see distanceZ above).

 Component distanceDir: distance unit vector between two groups.
-The distanceDir $\{\ldots\}$ block defines a distance unit vector component, which accepts the same options as distance, group1 and group2.
-It returns a 3-dimensional unit vector $\mathbf{d} = (d_x, d_y, d_z)$ , with $|\mathbf{d}| = 1$ . $d_x$ , $d_y$ and $d_z$ all lie within the [-1:1] interval.
+The distanceDir $\{\ldots\}$ block defines a distance unit vector component, which accepts the same keywords as distance: group1, group2, and forceNoPBC.
+It returns a 3-dimensional unit vector $\mathbf{d} = (d_x, d_y, d_z)$, with $|\mathbf{d}| = 1$. d_x , d_y and d_z all lie within the [-1:1] interval.